 What Do We Know About Treating ADHD with Medical Food?
+Not Much.

 Medical foods are not simply foods recommended by a physician.
 They are not supplements or medications, either.
 You don’t need a prescription for a medical food, but it must be consumed or administered under the supervision of a physician.
 The FDA does not approve or regulate medical foods, however it does define and enforce their labeling requirements.
 Products used for diabetes treatment or for pregnancy are not considered medical foods by the FDA, however a product used to treat ADHD is.